Necoo33/incli/README.md

 * help: it is for giving general informations.
 * version: it is for writing the version of incli.

-It supports that shells:
+We supports that shells:

 * Bash
 * Zsh
 * Fish

-And it supports that languages/tools:
+We supports that languages/tools:

 * Rust
 * Node.js